Volvo Cars launches EX30 electric SUV with focus on affordability

 MILAN, June 7 (Reuters) - Volvo Cars VOLCARb.ST launched its EX30 fully-electric small SUV on Wednesday with two battery options and a starting price of around 36,000 euros ($38,500), as carmakers compete with Tesla TSLA.O to make electric vehicles (EVs) more affordable.

-The EX30, launched in Milan, is the smallest SUV to date from the Sweden-based manufacturer and follows the unveiling of the larger electric EX90 in November.
+The EX30 is the smallest SUV to date from the Sweden-based manufacturer and follows the unveiling of the larger electric EX90 in November.

+"It's a small SUV doing Volvo things," CEO Jim Rowan said during the car's launch event in Milan, Italy.

 The starting price compares with over 40,000 euros for Tesla's Model 3, the U.S. group's cheapest car.
 Tesla has cut prices several times this year to try to boost demand as competition heats up among EV makers.

-Volvo Cars' CEO Jim Rowan has said the group didn't need to follow Tesla on EV price cuts as market demand was healthy.
+Rowan however has said the group didn't need to follow Tesla on EV price cuts as market demand was healthy.

-"Customers get a premium fully electric SUV for a similar price to combustion engine-powered equivalents," it said.
+"Customers get a premium fully electric SUV for a similar price to combustion engine-powered equivalents," the group said.

+The EX30 will be produced in the Zhangjiakou plant in China - which is operated by Geely, Volvo's controlling shareholder. - and is due to start later in 2023.

-The model, already available to order in some markets including Europe, is offered with two battery types.
+The new model is from Wednesday available to order in some markets including Europe with initial customers being able to expect delivery early 2024.

+The car will as a result be delivered earlier than its larger EV SUV, EX90, which it unveiled in November of last year.
+The EX90 will start production in the first half of 2024 due to production delays.

-Cheaper and less resource-intensive LFP (lithium iron phosphate) batteries are targeted at clients mostly travelling within cities or over shorter distances, helping to keep the car's entry price down, Volvo said.
+The automaker will offer two battery types, the cheaper and less resource-intensive 51 KWh LFP (lithium iron phosphate) batteries offer a range of up to 344 km and are targeted at drivers mostly travelling within cities or over shorter distances, helping to keep the car's entry price down, Volvo said.

-More efficient NMC (nickel manganese cobalt) batteries will offer EX30 buyers an extended range of up to 480 kilometres (198 miles).
-Volvo did not disclose the price for the NMC versions, nor the range for the LFP ones.
+More efficient 69 KWh NMC (nickel manganese cobalt) batteries will offer EX30 buyers an extended range of up to 480 km.

+In its most expensive version, the new model will cost around 52,000 euros.

-It said that, based on initial data in two markets, the total cost of ownership for the new model was lower than that of any other of its fully electric cars and of most competitors in the electric, small SUV segment.
+Volvo said that, based on initial data in two markets, the total cost of ownership for the EX30 was lower than that of any other of its fully electric cars and of most competitors in the electric, small SUV segment.

 Electric SUVs from European premium brands such as BMW BMWG.DE, Mercedes MBGn.DE and Audi VOWGp.DE currently cost at least 56,000 euros.
 The EX30's entry price is comparable to that of the EV version of Jeep's STLAM.MI Avenger small SUV.